-Bi-weekly pay dates - Casual employees as defined in policy 54, and those employees who are covered by the Canadian Union of Public Employees (CUPE) collective agreement (Food Services and Plant Operations) are paid on a bi-weekly basis.
+Bi-weekly pay dates apply to casual employees as defined in policy 54, and those employees who are covered by the Canadian Union of Public Employees (CUPE) collective agreement (Food Services and Plant Operations).

-Monthly pay dates - Faculty, staff, graduate students, and those employees hired on a Temporary Employment Authorization form (contract lasting three months or longer, including co-op students) are paid on a monthly basis.
+Monthly pay dates apply to faculty, staff, graduate students, and those employees hired on a Temporary Employment Authorization form (contract lasting three months or longer, including co-op students).

 Records of Employment (ROE)

 A Record of Employment provides information on employment history and is used by Service Canada to determine whether a person is eligible to receive employment insurance (EI) benefits, what the benefit amount will be and for how long the benefit will be paid.
 Visit the Requesting a Record of Employment page for more information.

 The Net Pay / Benefit Cost Estimator (.xlsx) is a tool that employees, who are considering a change to their working hours, gross salary, or benefit coverage, can use to estimate what their benefit costs and net pay will be.